YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-world.md

     <tr><td><i>Vanilla behavior</i></td><td><code>1</code></td></tr>
     </table>

-34. The minimum delay, given in ticks, for items dropped by villagers to be picked up by (other) entities.<br>
+34. The minimum delay, given in ticks, for items dropped by villagers to be picked up by (other) entities.
     * Prevents villagers picking up farmed items before hoppers do in certain farm designs; that would otherwise be broken by the `check-nearby-item.hopper` setting described below.
     * Reduces lag from villagers continuously throwing many items at each other when their inventories are full.
   <br><br>